Brewing Coffee with the Java Maestro Pour Over Coffee Dripper

-This month I’ve been playing with my latest coffee brewer.
-It is a stainless steel pour-over coffee filter made by Java Maestro.
-What makes this particular pour-over coffee brewer interesting is it doesn’t require a paper filter.
-The dripper is the filter.
+This month, I’ve been playing with my latest coffee brewer, a stainless steel pour-over coffee filter made by Java Maestro.
+What makes this particular pour-over coffee brewer interesting is that it doesn’t require a paper filter—the dripper is the filter.

-There are two benefits of not needing a paper filter.
+There are two benefits to not needing a paper filter.
 The first is economical.
-Not having to buy filters ever is one less expense.
-The second benefit of not having a paper filter is you get all the oils from coffee in the cup.
+Not having to buy filters is one less expense.
+The second benefit is that you get all the oils from coffee in the cup.
 This gives the coffee a richness that is sometimes sacrificed with paper-filtered coffee.

-However, the benefit of paper filters is they keep all the coffee grounds out of the cup, which results in a cleaner cup of coffee.
-The Java Maestro Pour Over Coffee Dripper does such an excellent job with filtering that not only does it make a rich cup of coffee, but a clean one as well.
+However, paper filters benefit by keeping all the coffee grounds out of the cup, which results in a cleaner cup of coffee.
+The Java Maestro Pour Over Coffee Dripper does such an excellent job with filtering that it not only makes a rich cup of coffee but also a clean one.

 The Java Maestro Pour Over Coffee Dripper